 MEAT SAUCE: Brown meat half way then add onions, garlic, carrots, celery and sweat vegetables.

-Add all other ingredients and cook a minimum of 2 hours at a low (barely) boil.
+Add all other ingredients through the tomato sauce and cook a minimum of 2 hours at a low (barely) boil.

 BECHEMEL Sauce: In pot melt butter (1/2 stick) and add enough flour $ tablespoons) to create a consistency thicker than pancake batter.